 The University operated an Open Admission policy since inception in which a High School G.P.A. of 2.0 was the main admission requirement.
-The Louisiana Board of Regents mandated the University to adopt a Selective Admission policy, requiring a set minimum ACT or SAT score in Mathematics and English and other criteria, effective Fall 2010.
+The Louisiana Board of Regents mandated the University to adopt a Selective Admission policy, requiring set minimum ACT or SAT score in Mathematics and English and other criteria, effective Fall 2010.
 Thus, all Cohorts prior to Fall 2010 were admitted under an Open Admission policy.
-As Cohorts admitted under Selective Admission reached their 150% level of graduation, i.e. 6 years for baccalaureate programs and 3 years for Associate degree programs, the University has been achieving even higher graduation rates as Table 2 shows (Cohorts 2010 and 2011).
-The overall graduation rate trend is expected to continue.
+As Cohorts admitted under Selective Admission reached their 150% level of graduation, i.e. 3 years for Associate degree programs, 6 years for baccalaureate programs, the University has been achieving even higher graduation rates as depicted in Table 3 and Figure 1 (Cohorts 2010, 2011, 2012).

 Performance on Licensure Examinations